Complementarity of gravitational wave analyses and di-Higgs production in the exploration of the Electroweak Phase Transition dynamics in the RxSM: Phenomenological implications

 \subsubsection{\boldmath{$\vw$} dependence}

 The objective of this section is to estimate from a qualitative point of view the uncertainty in the computation of the stochastic GW background due to the bubble wall velocity.
 There have been several investigations of the best way to estimate the velocity of the wall \cite{Ai:2023see,Ekstedt:2024fyq}, however all of them are associated with large uncertainties, which are propagated to the predictions of GW spectra and in turn to the signal-to-noise ratios.
 This is illustrated in \cref{vw}, where we show the SNR at LISA (solid lines) after three years of data taking with respect to $\vw$ for the benchmark points BPI, BPII, BPIII and BPIV from \cref{vwpoints}, which are representative examples of different values of the SNR, while the red dashed line indicates the observability threshold, SNR\;$= 10$.
-As a first observation, the behaviour of the curves for the different BPs demonstrates that the assumption of using $\vw\sim1$ is in each case nearly the most pessimistic choice possible, whereas a maximum is reached in all four BPs for $\vw \sim 7$.
+As a first observation, the behaviour of the curves for the different BPs demonstrates that the assumption of using $\vw\sim1$ is in each case nearly the most pessimistic choice possible, whereas a maximum is reached in all four BPs for $\vw \sim 0.7$.
+This happens due to a larger efficiency factor $\kappa_{\mathrm{sw}}$, corresponding to a more efficient transfer of the released vacuum energy into bulk fluid motion.
 We find that any point that is observable at $\vw\sim1$ is also observable for $\vw\gtrsim 0.2$, with this lower value corresponding to phase transitions with a large degree of supercooling \cite{Guth:1979bh}.
 Next, for points that are close to be observable --- i.e.\ with $6\lesssim\mathrm{SNR}\lesssim10$ --- for $\vw=1$, we obtain an observable SNR for $0.3\lesssim \vw\lesssim 0.9$.
 If for $\vw=1$ $1\lesssim\mathrm{SNR}\lesssim6$, then the SNR could be observable for some range of values of $\vw$.
 Finally, when we obtain a value of $\mathrm{SNR}\lesssim1$ for $\vw\sim1$, the signal is not observable for any value of $\vw$.

 Lastly, in \cref{vwplanes} the colour coding indicates the SNR at LISA after 3 years of data taking and using now a bubble wall velocity of $\vw=0.6$, in benchmark planes~1 (left) and~2 (right).
 In benchmark plane 1, while the parameter region producing an observable signal has only grown moderately compared to the case of $\vw=0.95$ (c.f.\ \cref{plane1variables}), the maximal achievable SNR has increased significantly (by a factor of about 3).
 In benchmark plane~2, the region with the highest values of the SNR (which were however not observable for $\vw=0.95$) becomes observable for $\vw=0.6$, as expected from \cref{vw}.
 On the other hand, the region with a sizeable SNR remains confined to a small strip at the border to the parameter space where vacuum trapping occurs.